AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

 - **Valid Palindrome**: Given a string `s`, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases.
 - **Implement Stack using Queues**: Implement a last-in-first-out (LIFO) stack using only two queues.
 The implemented stack should support all the functions of a normal stack (push, top, pop, and empty).
 - **Count Complete Tree Nodes**: Given the `root` of a complete binary tree, return the number of the nodes in the tree.
+- **Reverse Linked List**: Given the `head` of a singly linked list, reverse the list, and return its head.

 ## How to Use